wstcl/Meng_Project/README.md

 change the location of training dataset and the test dataset.

 The dostraffic.sh is for generating normal and dos attack traffic.

+Modbus_IDS is the IDS structure for SCADA systems.
+Trained machine learning models in keras could be embedded into this structure as ani virus engine.